-There is also a licensed vaccine for zoster - it's the same live attenuated virus as for varicella, but a higher concentration is used.
+This is the same live attenuated virus as is used to prevent varicella (chickenpox), but a higher concentration is used.
 In the USA this vaccine is recommended for everybody age 60+.
 The JCVI's varicella subgroup recommended in 2009 that herpes zoster vaccination should be introduced to people aged 70 years and over; and on January 31 2010 the main JCVI endorsed this decision.

-The issue is resource prioritisation as at 3 years zoster vaccine reduced the shingles related burden of illness by 61%, the incidence of herpes zoster by 51% and the incidence of postherpetic neuralgia by 67%.
+At 3 years post-vaccination zoster vaccine reduced the shingles related burden of illness by 61%, the incidence of herpes zoster by 51% and the incidence of postherpetic neuralgia by 67%.
 It works for at least 7 years in those with normal immunity for age.
 Various articles have suggested that the vaccine may be cost-effective.